-Today’s blog covers warehousing, mainly focusing on the initial setup and what each element means.
-In future blogs, we will cover practical examples of each variation of warehousing and more!
-When it comes to setup, we won’t cover all details specific to customers and vendors as we will work on the basis these have been setup correctly beforehand.
+Today’s blog covers Basic inventory and Basic warehousing, demonstrating the initial setup and examples of it in action.
+The relevant setup includes Location Card fields, inventory put-aways and inventory picks.
+We won’t cover all details specific to customers and vendors as we will work on the basis these have been setup correctly beforehand.
 We are working in a Cronus environment in Business Central, meaning as standard, a lot of the setup is configured already.
 Along the way, we will explain everything that’s happening to clarify why we are undertaking each step.

 Different levels of warehousing

 When using warehousing, there are multiple levels of configuration to choose between.
-Click here to read Microsoft’s breakdown of which functionality falls into which category.
-Additionally, click here for another useful document classifying warehouse functionality.
+Fortunately, Microsoft have provided a document categorising inventory and warehousing functionality. of which functionality falls into which category.
+Additionally, here’s another useful Microsoft document classifying warehouse functionality.